 This National Tricone Style 1 is definately a cool sounding and looking guitar.
-This makes you want to get the old bluegrass band back together!
-But don’t forget the excellent use in slide and Hawaian music.
+Great for old bluegrass, slide guitar, Hawaian music and many more music styles.
 Resonators are great, niche instruments that were ahead of their time for a brief period in history.

 The resonator was the first version of guitar amplification.
 Before the electric guitar and amplifier were invented, the only other way to make the sound of a guitar louder was to make the instrument physically bigger.
-So the resonator—though it didn’t involve any electronics—really was the first version of guitar amplification.
-A true classic.
-This fine instrument features include a plain polished nickel-plated brass body with domed back and lattice soundholes, 12-fret mahogany neck, grained ivoroid bound ebony fingerboard with dot inlay, slotted peghead with National shield logo decal and vintage style tuners, three 6″ spun embossed cones with T-bar bridge and maple insert.
+This fine instrument features a plain polished nickel-plated brass body with domed back and lattice soundholes, 12-fret mahogany neck, grained ivoroid bound ebony fingerboard with dot inlay, slotted peghead with National shield logo decal and vintage style tuners, three 6″ spun embossed cones with T-bar bridge and maple insert.

 Impossible to make good pictures with me or the environment reflecting in the higly polished nickelplated brass 🙂 This 1998 National Resophonic Style 1 Tricone is in NEAR MINT condition with just a few very, very minor signs of handling.
 There is almost no fret wear or wear on the back of the neck.
 Listen to the sound sample of a similar Tricone by Jake Wildwood from Rochester (VT, USA).
-Consignment sale.
+Consignment sale, limited trades.

-- VAT does not apply

-Copy 2 | This National Tricone Style 1 is definately a cool sounding and looking guitar.
-This makes you want to get the old bluegrass band back together!
-But don’t forget the excellent use in slide and Hawaian music.
-Resonators are great, niche instruments that were ahead of their time for a brief period in history.

-The resonator was the first version of guitar amplification.
-Before the electric guitar and amplifier were invented, the only other way to make the sound of a guitar louder was to make the instrument physically bigger.
-So the resonator—though it didn’t involve any electronics—really was the first version of guitar amplification.
-A true classic.
-This fine instrument features include a plain polished nickel-plated brass body with domed back and lattice soundholes, 12-fret mahogany neck, grained ivoroid bound ebony fingerboard with dot inlay, slotted peghead with National shield logo decal and vintage style tuners, three 6″ spun embossed cones with T-bar bridge and maple insert.

-Impossible to make good pictures with me or the environment reflecting in the higly polished nickelplated brass 🙂 This 1998 National Resophonic Style 1 Tricone is in NEAR MINT condition with just a few very, very minor signs of handling.
-There is almost no fret wear or wear on the back of the neck.
-Listen to the sound sample of a similar Tricone by Jake Wildwood from Rochester (VT, USA).
-Consignment sale.

 - VAT does not apply